 Health Information Exchange

-Want the Scoop?
-Get the most current news on this project by following our blog at HIEinEMSinCA.com
+Get current news by following our blog at HIEinEMSinCA.com

 The U.S. Department of Health and Human Services defines Health Information Exchange (HIE) as "electronic movement of health-related information among organizations according to nationally recognized standards."
 The goal of HIE programs is to facilitate secure access to clinical data to provide safe, efficient, effective, equitable, patient-centered care.
 Health information exchange relies on a bi-directional flow of data covering all aspects of the patient care continuum including dispatch, field care, transport, emergency department, hospital admission, hospital discharge, and practitioner care.